DNA: a graphic guide to the molecule

 Van Loon

-When it was originally published, DNA for Beginners was one of the
+When it was originally published, DNA for Beginners was

 most popular titles in The Beginners Series- a well-reviewed collection